Project Update

 The project aims to deliver a regional level playspace that offers varied play and recreational opportunities for a broad range of ages, abilities and cultural backgrounds.

-The playspace aims to capture the historical, natural and culture significance of the playspace’s new home at Jaycee Park, while ensuring it offers everything locals value.
+The new playspace aims to capture the historical, natural and culture significance of the playspace’s new home at Jaycee Park, while ensuring it offers everything locals value.

 The final design will be informed by previous work with the community when designing the original playspace for Nowingi Place, while ensuring the concept meets objectives of the Riverfront and Jaycee Park masterplans.